What are the best first foods for baby led weaning? Here are the top suggestions according to the Baby-Led Weaning method!

 This was a first for me as a baby food item but it’s great to allow for flavor variety and a healthy option to put on vegetables.
 I used broccoli as a dipper.

-I try to stick to a lot of vegetables early on because once kids taste the sweetness of fruit they always prefer them over veggies!
+I try to stick to a lot of vegetables early on because I’ve always found that once my kids taste the sweetness of fruit they always prefer them over veggies!

-Messier but another good one for a variety of flavor and texture.
+Messier but another good one for a variety of flavors and different textures.